marckraw/vps_setup/README.md

 # Bundle your app's source code inside the Docker image
 COPY . .

-# Make port 8080 available outside the container
+# Make port 20152 available outside the container
-EXPOSE 8080
+EXPOSE 20152

+# Run migrations
+RUN pnpm db:migrate

+# Run seeders - this of course will be removed when the time come to go to production
+RUN pnpm db:seed

 # Start the application
 RUN pnpm build